In the craft sector, obtain the Master Craftsmanship by attending preparatory classes or through VAE

 Applicants are free to put together their own study programme suited to their own pace.
 When registering they choose the modules that they would like to attend.

 Classes start in general mid-September and last until the end of March, or, with some exceptions, until the beginning of July of the following year.

 Further information about the exact duration of the course can be requested from the Chamber of Trades.

 Registration fees for the preparatory classes amount to 600 euros per year of registration.
 Registration fees for the exams are set at 300 euros per exam session.

 Here is the list of the available trades and their curricula

-The Chamber of Trades holds two examination sessions per year.
+The Chamber of Trades holds 2 examination sessions per year.

 Requirements for admission to examinations

-practice examinations are only held in the spring.
+The professional practice examinations are only held during the spring session.